tess1o/go-ecoflow-exporter/docs/timescaledb.md

 There is no cleanup procedure implemented at the moment, so you might want to cleanup all records by yourself.

-## How to run the Exporter, TimescaleDB and Grafana using docker-compose
+## How to run the TimescaleDB, Exporter and Grafana using docker-compose

 1. Go to docker-compose folder: `cd docker-compose`
 2. Update `.env` file with two mandatory parameters: